RedxLus/docker-self-hosted-runner/README.md

 ## From DockerHub

 Use this Docker container to run as many Github runners as you need.
+Is update everyday so always have the new version of Github runner.

-Just check: https://hub.docker.com/repository/docker/redxlus/docker-self-hosted-runner and take a look in this repository to the dirs MAIN and SELENIUM-CHROME to check each Dockerfile.
+Just check: https://hub.docker.com/repository/docker/redxlus/docker-self-hosted-runner and take a look in this repository to the dirs MAIN , SELENIUM-CHROME and SELENIUM-CHROME-MYSQL to check each Dockerfile.

 Now you can pull the image from the DockerHub: